 This Note constitutes a renewal and restatement of, and replacement and substitution for, that certain Senior Secured Convertible Note dated as of August 14, 2014 in the principal amount of Ten Million and 00/100 Dollars (\$10,000,000.00), executed by the Borrower and made payable to the order of the Lender (the "Prior Note") and the balance hereof includes all accrued and unpaid interest on the indebtedness evidenced by the Prior Note as of the date hereof.
-The indebtedness evidenced by the Prior Note is continuing indebtedness evidenced hereby, and nothing herein shall be deemed to constitute a payment, settlement or novation of the Prior Note, or to release or otherwise adversely affect any lien, mortgage or security interest securing such indebtedness.
+The indebtedness evidenced by the Prior Note is continuing indebtedness evidenced hereby, and nothing herein shall be deemed to constitute a payment, settlement or novation of the Prior Note, or to release or otherwise adversely affect any lien, mortgage or security interest securing such indebtedness or any rights of the Lender against any guarantor, surety or other party primarily or secondarily liable for such indebtedness.